masher92/GEOG_5790/Practical2-Scripts/ReadMe.md

 ## Project 2 - Scripts

-This project cotnains tools to model the impact of a bomb exploding on the buildings in its vicinity using Arcmap.
+This project contains tools to model the impact of a bomb exploding on the buildings in its vicinity using Arcmap.
 This project builds on the contents of Practical 1 - Model Builder which created a ModelBuilder model to accomplish this.
 The data it is based on can be found in Data/Practical1-4-Data.zip.